Tyriol/IAGL-Associate-Eng-Test/plan.md

 - Understand what is currently happening in the code ✅
 - Add a test for adding a todo ✅
 - Add a post route to allow a todo to be added to memory ✅
-- Add a form on the front-end to allow a user to input their todo item
+- Add a form on the front-end to allow a user to input ✅their todo item
-- Link front-end form to back end to allow a new todo to be added
+- Link front-end form to back end to allow a new todo to be added ✅
-- Add some better styling to the front-end
+- Add some better styling to the front-end ✅

 ### If time

 - Add persistent storage
 - Add error handling
+- Refactor to use ES Modules
+- Refactor to use Async/Await rather than .then